pfreguia/nuki.homey/README.md

 ### v3.0.2 - 2020-08-17
 * App structure refactored using Homeycompose model in order to reduce the duplicated code between SmartLock driver and Opener driver.
 * Smartlock and Opener have different objects (SmartLock: 4xAA batteries; Opener: power supply or 4xAAA batteries).
-Energy object removed from drivers\templates\default.json.
+Created a specific Energy object for each driver.
-* Added an event handler to Opener devices that handles immediately the Power Settings change.
+* Added to Opener devices an event handler that reacts immediately to Power Settings change.
 * Fixed a small comparison error that prevents the manual pairing of a SmartLock device.
 * Manual pairing of SmartLock and Opener: fixed the resolved promise argument (the custom view needs a result object, not the true constant).